yassineamri722/flask-react-devops-app/README.md

-# 🚀 Kubernetes-Based CI/CD & GitOps Project
+# Kubernetes-Based CI/CD & GitOps Project

-This project implements a **Cloud-Native CI/CD pipeline** with **GitOps** for deploying and monitoring applications in a **Kubernetes cluster**.
+This project implements a Cloud-Native CI/CD pipeline with GitOps for deploying and monitoring applications in a Kubernetes cluster.
-It ensures **code quality**, **secure containerization**, **automated deployment**, and **observability** using modern DevOps tools.
+It ensures code quality, secure containerization, automated deployment, and observability using modern DevOps tools.

 ---

-## 🏗️ Architecture Overview
+## Architecture Overview

-The project workflow is divided into two main stages: **Continuous Integration (CI)** and **Continuous Deployment (CD)**, following a **GitOps approach**.
+The project workflow is divided into two main stages: Continuous Integration (CI) and Continuous Deployment (CD), following a GitOps approach.

 ![Pipeline Architecture](docs/pipeline.drawio(2).png)

 ---

-## ⚙️ Continuous Integration (CI)
+## Continuous Integration (CI)

 The CI process ensures code quality, security scanning, and containerization:

 1. **GitHub Actions**
-   - Automates build and test pipelines on every code push.
-   - Ensures repeatable and reliable builds.
+   Automates build and test pipelines on every code push.
+Ensures repeatable and reliable builds.

 2. **SonarCloud**
-   - Analyzes code for bugs, vulnerabilities, and code smells.
-   - Enforces quality gates before deployment.
+   Analyzes code for bugs, vulnerabilities, and code smells.
+Enforces quality gates before deployment.

 3. **Docker**
-   - Builds container images for backend and frontend.
-   - Provides portability and consistency.
+   Builds container images for backend and frontend.
+Provides portability and consistency.

 4. **Trivy**
-   - Scans container images for vulnerabilities.
-   - Ensures images are secure before publishing.
+   Scans container images for vulnerabilities.
+Ensures images are secure before publishing.

 5. **Docker Hub**
-   - Stores versioned Docker images.
-   - Serves as the image registry for Kubernetes.
+   Stores versioned Docker images.
+Serves as the image registry for Kubernetes.

 ---

-## 🚀 Continuous Deployment (CD)
+## Continuous Deployment (CD)

 Once the CI stage completes, deployment to Kubernetes is automated:

 1. **ArgoCD**
-   - Continuously monitors GitHub for Kubernetes manifests.
-   - Syncs and applies changes to the cluster (GitOps).
+   Continuously monitors GitHub for Kubernetes manifests and syncs changes to the cluster.

 2. **Kubernetes Cluster**
-   - Hosts frontend, backend, and database pods.
-   - Provides scaling, load balancing, and resilience.
+   Hosts frontend, backend, and database pods.
+Provides scaling, load balancing, and resilience.

 3. **Prometheus**
-   - Collects application and cluster metrics.
-   - Scrapes metrics from frontend, backend, and DB pods.
+   Collects application and cluster metrics.
+Scrapes metrics from frontend, backend, and database pods.

 4. **Grafana**
-   - Visualizes metrics from Prometheus.
-   - Provides dashboards for monitoring application and infrastructure health.
+   Visualizes metrics from Prometheus.
+Provides dashboards for monitoring application and infrastructure health.

 ---

-## 🔄 GitOps Approach
+## GitOps Approach

-- All application manifests (YAML files) are stored in **GitHub**.
+- All application manifests (YAML files) are stored in GitHub.
-- **ArgoCD** watches the repository for changes.
+- ArgoCD watches the repository for changes.
 - Any update to manifests is automatically applied to the cluster.
-- Ensures a **single source of truth** for deployments.
+- Ensures a single source of truth for deployments.

 ---

-## 🗂️ Kubernetes Application Architecture
+## Kubernetes Application Architecture

-The system is deployed in a **Kubernetes cluster** with the following components:
+The system is deployed in a Kubernetes cluster with the following components:

 ![Kubernetes Pods Architecture](docs/K8s_Cluster_Arch.jpeg)

-### 🔹 Ingress Layer
+### Ingress Layer
 - **Ingress Controller**
-  - Acts as the entry point for external users.
-  - Routes requests to frontend or backend services.
+  Routes external traffic to frontend and backend services.

----

-### 🔹 Application Layer
+### Application Layer
 - **Frontend**
-  - Deployed as a **Deployment**.
+  - Deployed as a Deployment.
-  - Exposed via **NodePort Service**.
+  - Exposed via NodePort Service.
   - Receives external traffic through the Ingress Controller.

 - **Backend**
-  - Deployed as a **Deployment**.
+  - Deployed as a Deployment.
-  - Exposed internally via **ClusterIP Service**.
+  - Exposed internally via ClusterIP Service.
-  - Uses **ConfigMaps** for non-sensitive configs.
+  - Uses ConfigMaps for non-sensitive configurations.
-  - Uses **Secrets** for sensitive environment variables.
+  - Uses Secrets for sensitive environment variables.

-- **Database (DB)**
+- **Database**
-  - Deployed as a **StatefulSet** to maintain stable network IDs and persistent storage.
+  - Deployed as a StatefulSet to maintain stable network IDs and persistent storage.
-  - Data stored in **PersistentVolume (PV)** via **PersistentVolumeClaim (PVC)**.
+  - Data stored in PersistentVolume (PV) via PersistentVolumeClaim (PVC).
-  - Secured with **Secrets** (credentials) and **ConfigMaps** (DB configs).
+  - Secured with Secrets (credentials) and ConfigMaps (database configuration).
-  - Exposed internally via a **ClusterIP Service**.
+  - Exposed internally via a ClusterIP Service.

----

-### 🔹 GitOps Layer
+### GitOps Layer
 - **ArgoCD Components**
-  - **Server**: Web UI and API.
+  - Server: Web UI and API.
-  - **Repo Server**: Manages Git repository connections.
+  - Repo Server: Manages Git repository connections.
-  - **Application Controller**: Applies manifests to the cluster.
+  - Application Controller: Applies manifests to the cluster.
-  - **Redis**: Stores ArgoCD state.
+  - Redis: Stores ArgoCD state.

-- **Function**: Continuously syncs GitHub repo → applies changes to cluster automatically.
+- Function: Continuously syncs GitHub repository and applies changes to the cluster.

----

-### 🔹 Monitoring Layer
+### Monitoring Layer
 - **Prometheus**
-  - Scrapes metrics from frontend, backend, and DB pods.
+  - Scrapes metrics from frontend, backend, and database pods.
   - Monitors resource usage and application performance.

 - **Grafana**
   - Connects to Prometheus.
-  - Provides dashboards for system and application observability.
+  - Provides dashboards for observability.

 ---

-## 🛠️ Technology Stack
+## Technology Stack

 - **CI/CD**: GitHub Actions, Docker, Trivy, SonarCloud
 - **GitOps**: ArgoCD